Eddie Rubin: 1960s

 Later that same year, in 1963, Rubin was contacted by singer, songwriter, and guitarist Johnny Rivers, who made an offer to Rubin to play what was initially thought to be just a two or three-night gig with him.
 Rivers had relocated to Los Angeles from Baton Rouge Louisiana around 1961.
 After a couple years without much success making it as a singer and musician, Rivers was asked to perform at Gazzarri's, an Italian restaurant and music venue.
 Gazzarri's house band was leaving and Bill Gazzarri, the venue owner, had no other band at the time to replace them.
 Rivers accepted Gazzarri's offer to perform temporarily until a new house band was found.
 However, Rivers did not have anyone to perform with and needed to find other musicians to put a band together.
 Rivers met and knew Eddie Rubin from sitting in and watching his performances with the Don Randi Trio at Sherry's Lounge, and decided to contact him to be his drummer.
 Rubin accepted River's offer.
 Eddie Rubin and Rivers, with no time to rehearse, performed together as a duo (just guitar and drums) at Gazzarri's and word quickly got out.
 In the book Straight Whisky, author Erick Quisling states, “The two men set up their instruments at Gazzarri’s,” began playing, and “what happened after that was pure magic.”
 Much to their surprise, by the second night people watching got up and started dancing.
 By the third night or later of performing, huge crowds and celebrities started gathering in Gazzarri's to hear them play.
 In his book The Music of Johnny Rivers, Robert Reynolds described the sound of the music as “being driven with a catchy pulsating rhythm.”
 After initial success, Gazzarri offered Rivers more work and allowed bassist Joe Osborn to join him and Rubin.
-Elmer Valentine, a club promoter, caught on to Rubin and Rivers’ popularity at Gazarri's, and asked the band to perform on opening night at his new club he was planning to open on the Sunset Strip.
+Elmer Valentine, a club promoter, caught on to Rubin and Rivers’ popularity at Gazarri's, and asked the band to perform on opening night at his new club he was planning to open on the Hollywood Sunset Strip.
 The new club planning to open was called the Whisky a Go Go.
 The band accepted.
 On opening night Eddie Rubin and Johnny Rivers were the very first artists to ever perform at the Whisky a Go Go, which sparked the Whisky's rise to one of the most famous music venues worldwide.
 On opening night on January 15, 1964, the line of people waiting to get in stretched all the way around the block.
 Inside, there were go-go dancers in cages on an elevated platform above the stage.
 Rubin and Rivers became the Whisky's house band for the next two years with a packed house every night, attracting both locals and numerous celebrities.
 The Beatles showed up to the Whisky a Go Go one evening in the summer of 1964 after performing at the Hollywood Bowl, during their first tour in the United States.
 The Beatles were visiting Sunset Strip and wanted to see what all the hype about Eddie Rubin and Johnny Rivers at the newly opened Whisky a Go Go was all about.
 During this first year run at the Whisky in 1964, Eddie and Johnny recorded two albums together live at the Whisky.
 The first live album, At the Whisky a Go Go, was released in February 1964 just one month after the Whisky's opening.
 The album received a Gold award, and the hit single “Memphis,” included on the album, was certified as a Gold single.
 The second live album, Here We a Go Go Again!, was released in April 1964, and included the hit single “Maybellene.”